Examples of Akai Kaeru at Work in the Biotech Industry

-Our tech can quickly identify the conditions under which features become important and then uncover the causal relations that connect them.
-Its pattern mining software can identify groups of subjects with shared characteristics.
+Our software can quickly identify the conditions under which features become important and then uncover the causal relations that connect them.
+First, our pattern mining engine identifies groups of data items with shared characteristics.
 These patterns are then passed on to our easy-to-use interactive Visual Pattern Explorer where analysts can inspect and act upon them.
 Use cases in Biotech include:

-Furthermore, our correlation miner will help you identify:
+Furthermore, our correlation miner will help you determine:

-We took a data set with history data of subjects with Friedreich’s Ataxia to identify factors that could explain variations in the progression of the disease as measured by the modified Friedreich’s Ataxia Rating Scale (mFARS).
+We took a data set comprising history data of subjects with Friedreich’s ataxia.
+Our purpose was to identify factors that could explain variations in the progression of the disease as measured by the modified Friedreich’s Ataxia Rating Scale (mFARS).
 The mFARS scale is an exam-based neurological test in which a higher score indicates more advanced progression.
-The goal of the study was to specifically identify factors that would indicate a higher than average 1 year change in the mFARS scale (denoted as cMFARS).
-These factors could then be used during a clinical trial to select subjects which are likely to progress at a higher rate.
+The goal of the study was to specifically identify factors that would indicate a higher than average one year change in the mFARS scale (denoted as cMFARS).
+These factors could then be used during a clinical trial to select subjects, which are likely to progress at a higher rate.

-In the Probability Histogram panel (bottom) we can see the distribution of returns for both the selected group (green) and the full set of subjects (gray).
-The bottom right panel shows the summary statistics for the selected group and how it differs from the average population (green numbers).
-Finally, the Feature Importance panel (bottom left) shows the importance of the different features both globally (gray) as well as the important features for the selected group (blue).
+In the Probability Histogram panel (bottom center of the dashboard) we can see the distribution of cMFARS for both the selected group (green) and the full set of subjects (gray).
+The bottom right panel shows the summary statistics for the selected group.
+Finally, the Feature Importance panel on the bottom left shows the importance of the different features both globally (gray) as well as the important features for the selected group (blue).
 Here we can see that although there are features that are more important globally, Age (as well as Education Level, the top bar) is more important for the selected group.